-The aerospace market is sometimes characterized by late payments by customers from time to time.
+As payments are linked to milestone achievement and acceptance, late payments by customers can occur from time to time due to customer internal process delays.
 Such delays may adversely affect the Company's liquidity and increase the risks related thereto, as discussed above.
 Delayed deliveries to or approvals from customers may have a similar effect.